interlink-project/interlink-project/envs/README.md

 ## Environment Deployment

 All environments are self-contained and can be deployed using Docker Compose.
 Each of the folders will eventually contain a `docker-compose.yml` file and one or several environment files with environment varibiables used by the deployment.
 Special care is required with secrets in production environments.

+One possibility is to define secrets at the level of this repository and refer the corresponding properties in the docker-compose 'environment' settings.
+In this case it is necessary to explicitly export the secret in the script, e.g., ``export FOO=${{ secrets.BAR }}``.

 The deployment and management of the different components is done with standard docker-compose commads executed from the corresponding environment folder in the machine that is expected to host the deploymennt.